 Fences is a widely popular software for this purpose.
-But many users don’t like using it due to its lack of customization options.
-But what if we told you that there are many similar applications that you can use as Fences alternatives to organize your windows desktop?
+However many users don’t like using it due to its lack of customization options.
+But what if we told you that there are many similar applications that you can use as Fences alternatives to organize your Windows desktop?

 We have made a list of free desktop organizers to help you get a clean home screen.
 Using these applications, you can organize, manage or even hide icons on your PC.
 So, let’s take a look at them.

 It is a unique software that makes your desktop look like a large room.
 The folders become tiles of the room.
 You can drag them and organize them according to your choice.
 Users can also merge a group of icons by dragging them together with the cursor.

 Your desktop will get a new look with Real Desktop, giving it a 3D appearance.
 So if you want such an interface go ahead with it.
 The desktop organizer will also not take much of your storage space as it is lightweight.

 If you want your Windows desktop interface to look like that offered by Macbook, then XLaunchpad will be a good option to choose.
 The software displays all your installed applications in a neat and organized way.
 So it is convenient to find the required application quickly.